 Notice: Don't use anything sharp on the inside of the rear window.
 If you do, you could cut or damage the warming grid, and the repairs wouldn't be covered by your warranty.
 Do not attach a temporary vehicle license, tape, a decal or anything similar to the defogger grid.

 Outlet Adjustment

-Use the knob located in the center of the outlet, to change the direction of the air flow.
+Use the louvers located on the air outlets to change the direction of the airflow.

 Operation Tips